Herteby/webpack-hot-module-monitor/README.md

 monitor() //That's it!
 ```
 By default, it also clears the console after each reload.
 This means that you always know that any errors/messages in the console are from the latest version.
-No irrelevant junk left behind.

 If you don't want this, you can turn it off:
 ```javascript
 monitor({clear:false})
 ```